markusklems/desema/howto/git.md

 ![](pics/git_fork.png)

-Once clicked it will creat
+Once clicked it will create a PR, that can be peer-reviewed and subsequently merged to the `upstream master`.